Wisconsin's cheese country

-That's because cheeses sold direct are fresher and have a higher moisture content, says Myron Olson, who was there looking at vats; supermarkets sell drier cheese, in which acids don't break down as quickly.
+That's because cheeses sold direct are fresher and have a higher moisture content, said Myron Olson, who was there looking at vats.
+Supermarkets sell drier cheese, in which acids don't break down as quickly.

 As cheese ages it creates acid, and connoisseurs favor the oldest, sharpest cheeses.
 The mildest cheese is youngest, and it too has fans.

-"Every Thursday we make curds, and a number of customers make sure they're here on Thursday morning, first thing," Olson says.
+"Every Thursday we make curds, and a number of customers make sure they're here on Thursday morning, first thing," Olson said.

-Four miles west of Monroe, I found the Franklin Cheese Cooperative, a brick house to which a milk truck had pulled up; its side read "You deserve real cheese."
+Four miles west of Monroe, I found the Franklin Cheese Cooperative, a brick house to which a milk truck had pulled up.
+Its side panel read "You deserve real cheese."